 The generalized Myers and Majluf model described by Wu and Wang (2005) shows that more asymmetric information that arises from growth opportunities rather than assets-in-place can facilitate new equity issues, and in some cases, even produce a positive announcement effect.
 This cannot happen in the classic setting, in which the adverse selection effect always dominates.
 Myers and Majluf (1984) point out that asymmetric information about growth does not influence new equity issues if asymmetric information about assets-in-place is absent or small.
-Perhaps this conclusion has contributed to the prevailing impression that it is the magnitude of asymmetric information about assets-in-place, but not about growth, that is important for new equity financing decisions.
+Perhaps this conclusion has contributed to the prevailing impression that it is the magnitude of asymmetric information about assets-in-place, but not about growth, that is important for new equity financing decisions.2 follows.

-Why would an increase in uncertainty that arises from growth opportunities instead facilitate rather than inhibit new equity issues under asymmetric information?
-The intuition is as follows.
 In the classic equilibrium with adverse selection, the decision to issue new equity typically separates under- and over-valued firms.
-However, this separation does not typically occur when asymmetric information about growth opportunities (instead of assets-inplace) predominates.
+However, this separation does not typically occur when asymmetric information about growth opportunities (instead of assets-in-place) predominates.
 In this situation, firms with undervalued growth opportunities may be willing to accept a smaller share of the NPV of new investments, because the issuers would otherwise have ended up with nothing (by skipping the new projects).
-This situation is likely to occur if potential issuers have few assets-inplace relative to growth opportunities and hence are less concerned about share dilution.
-It follows that their new equity issues are not typically lemons and accordingly the classic adverse-selection discount reduces and can even become reversed.
-The classic concept of lemons is valid only if applied to cases where firm value and its asymmetric information arise mainly from assets-in-place.
+This situation is likely to occur if potential issuers have few assets-in-place relative to growth opportunities and hence are less concerned about share dilution.
+It follows that their new equity issues are not typically lemons and accordingly the classic adverse-selection discount reduces and can even become reversed.3 The classic concept of lemons is valid only if applied to cases where firm value and its asymmetric information arise mainly from assets-in-place.